-The Catalyzed Emissions Reduction Framework will quantify the climate value of investments that help scale technologies critical to a net-zero future.
+The Catalyzed Emissions Reduction Framework (CERF) quantifies the climate value of investments that help scale technologies critical to a net-zero future.
 Individuals, companies, and governments will be able to use the framework and tool to assess their climate impact and receive recognition for investing in activities that will eliminate the sources of emissions permanently and over the long term.
-Establishing clear, quality metrics for these types of investments is a critical step toward funding technologies in an effective and efficient way.
+Establishing clear, high-quality metrics for these types of investments is a critical step toward funding technologies in an effective and efficient way.

 Over the last several years, many companies and governments have committed to reaching net-zero emissions by 2050.
 Aligning the private sector around this shared goal will be necessary if we are to avoid the worst impacts of climate change.
 But while ambitious goals and targets are critical, what are even more important are credible and detailed plans to achieve them.
-Companies, for instance, need to fully transition their business models away from fossil fuels, but right now only a subset of the low-carbon solutions they’ll need to get to zero are widely available.
+Companies, for instance, need to fully transition their business models away from fossil fuels, but right now only a subset of the low-carbon solutions they’ll need to get to net-zero are widely available.
 There are no cost-effective ways to reduce emissions from business travel, decarbonize manufacturing, or reach 100% clean electricity.

 A Framework for Progress

-Over the coming months, we’re proud to work with CDP to build this powerful tool.
-We want it to be possible for anyone to go online and put their dollars toward the critical climate technologies.
+We are proud to work with CDP to build this powerful tool which will enable anyone to contribute toward critical climate technologies.
 Check out a preview below of how the Emerging Climate Technology Framework (formerly referred to as the Catalyzed Emissions Reduction Framework makes a new stage of climate leadership possible.